 - Packages your data and imports it into the running app

-- Protects the data from the get-go, because the app is secured when published from Mendix Studio
+- Protects the data by ensuring that the app is secured when published from Mendix Studio

-For detailed information on how this works, please see our reference guide documentation.
+For more detailed information on how this works, check out this video:

-Moreover, with Mendix Studio your team will avoid the many pitfalls of spreadsheet-run processes.
-No more spreadsheet chaos – instead, you’re creating a streamlined, differentiated experience for all people involved that helps get the job done a lot more easily.
+With Mendix, teams can update processes that are trapped in Excel and avoid the many pitfalls of spreadsheet-run processes.
+No more spreadsheet chaos.
+Instead, you’re creating a streamlined, differentiated experience for all people involved that helps get the job done a lot more easily.

-And perhaps most importantly, this allows you to implement long-lasting and sustainable improvements in the way your team, department, and company operate.
+Whether you’re a professional developer or have no programming experience, you can easily start building an app that can then be made more advanced with Mendix Studio Pro.
+And perhaps most importantly, this allows you to implement long-lasting and sustainable improvements to the way your team, department, and company operate.